LucaOverflow/rc-rally-timing/README.md

 > *⚠️ This is in early development.
-Things will likely be breaking changes in the future. ⚠️*
+There will likely be breaking changes in the future. ⚠️*

 This project intends to make timing on RC Rally events easy.
 It's primarily developed with [OpenStint](https://github.com/zsellera/openstint) as an underlying Decoder System in mind.
 However it should be straight forward to integrate it with other systems as well.